Viktor Kosenko: Early life and education

-Kosenko was born on 23 November 1896 in Saint Petersburg, into the large family of a major general Stepan Kosenko.
-His family moved from Saint Petersburg to Warsaw in 1898, where later he would encounter the best of world musical classics while listening to the performance of musicians such as Fritz Kreisler, Ferruccio Busoni, and Pablo Casals.
-His mother Leopolda played the piano, sang and composed as well.
-Like this the young Kosenko grew up in an environment filled with musical compositions such as those by Frédéric Chopin, Johannes Brahms, Ukrainian and Russian folk songs.
+Viktor Stepanovych Kosenko was born on 23 November 1896 in Saint Petersburg, into the large family of a major general, Stepan Kosenko.
+Viktor's family moved from Saint Petersburg to Warsaw in 1898, where later he would encounter the best of world musical classics while listening to the performance of musicians such as Fritz Kreisler, Ferruccio Busoni, and Pablo Casals.
+His mother Leopolda played the piano, sang, and composed, and the boy grew hearing Ukrainian and Russian folk songs, and musical compositions by Frédéric Chopin, and Johannes Brahms.

 When Kosenko was about five or six, he began to pick out familiar melodies on the piano, as he had absolute pitch and a good musical memory.
-He would attempt to improvise, showing signs of his musical potential early on.
-At the age of nine, he was able to play Beethoven's Pathétique Sonata from memory, as he heard his older sister Maria practicing this piece.
-It was she who then gave Kosenko his first lessons at the piano.
-But his formal training in music began in 1905 with private piano lessons from professor Yudytskiy, with whom he studied for two years.
-From 1908, his abilities continued to develop under the guidance of Aleksander Michałowski, then professor at the Warsaw Conservatory.
+He attempted to improvise, showing signs of his musical potential.
+At nine, he could play Beethoven's Pathétique Sonata from memory, as he heard his older sister Maria practicing it.
+She gave her brother his first piano lessons.
+His formal music education began in 1905, with private piano lessons from a professor Yudytskiy, with whom he studied for two years.
+From 1908, he studied under Aleksander Michałowski, a professor at the Warsaw Conservatory.

 In the summer of 1914, Kosenko was preparing to enter the Warsaw Conservatory to study piano.
-However, with the beginning of World War I, the family was forced to leave Poland.
-In 1915, he was admitted to the upper-division piano class at the Saint Petersburg Conservatory, where he amazed the committee members by his sight-reading abilities just by looking over the score, putting it aside, and playing from memory, as well as a natural aptitude for musical transposition.
-Over the years, he continued studying composition and music theory under Mikhail Sokolovsky, piano with Iryna Miklashovskaya, and playing as concertmaster at the Mariinsky Theatre.
-During this time, he received positive evaluations from Alexander Glazunov, director of the institution, who wrote that Kosenko had "great pianistic and compositional abilities, and perfect pitch."
-Professor Miklashovskaya also gave a good feedback, saying that he was a "talented musician, very modest and well-behaved."
-During his studies, Kosenko wrote poems, preludes, and mazurkas for piano.
-His music is characterized with stylistic musical characteristics of Romantic and post-romantic directions, which features a combination of the European tradition with a national Ukrainian element.
+However, the outbreak of World War I forced his family to move to Saint Petersburg.
+In 1915, he was admitted to the upper-division piano class at the Saint Petersburg Conservatory, where he amazed the committee members by his ability to read a score, put it aside, and then play from memory.
+He also demonstrated a natural aptitude for musical transposition.

+Kosenko continued studying composition and music theory under the composer Mikhail Sokolovsky, piano with Iryna Miklashovskaya, and playing as concertmaster at the Mariinsky Theatre.
+During this time, he received positive evaluations from Alexander Glazunov, director of the institution, who wrote that Kosenko had "great pianistic and compositional abilities, and perfect pitch".
+Miklashovskaya described him as a "talented musician, very modest and well-behaved."
+During his studies, Kosenko wrote symphonic poems, and preludes and mazurkas for the piano.
+His music during this period is characterized with stylistic musical characteristics of Romantic and post-romantic directions, which features a combination of the European tradition with a national Ukrainian element.